francetv/ftv-zoom-ios-utils-string-extension/README.md

 # francetv zoom String Common extension

+This project is part of [francetv zoom open source projects](https://github.com/francetv/zoom-public) (iOS, Android and Angular).

 ## Summary

 Swift String extension with numerous practical methods, among which there is the `slugify()` method that transforms a string into a proper slug.

 For instance, " ÉÀÈTESTÂÄÔÖ nice ?;::te§st++-__!!" becomes "eaetestaaoo-nice-te-st".